 In September 2010 he had a solo exhibition, “Looking Back” at Hamiltons Gallery,London and all funds from the exhibition were donated to Great Ormond Street Hospital Children’s Charity.
 Two of his photographs, “Evening Light” and “Untitled”, were selected for the Royal Academy’s Summer Exhibition 2011.
-“Choices” was selected for the Summer Exhibition 2012, “Waiting” was selected in 2013 and in 2014 “The Other Half” was selected and in 2015 “Looking Back”.
+“Choices” was selected for the Summer Exhibition 2012, “Waiting” was selected in 2013, in 2014 “The Other Half” was selected and in 2015 “Looking Back”.
 He was profiled in the BBC Culture Show in connection with his selection in 2012.

 His work has been sold at auctions and to collectors in the UK, Europe and the US.
 All proceeds from the sale of Scott’s work are donated to Great Ormond Street Hospital where one of his children was cured of a life threatening disease many years ago.